-- II.C.1.
+II.C.1.
 There must be a program coordinator.
+(Core)

-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: (Core)
+II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

-Number of Approved Fellow Positions Minimum FTE Coordinator(s) Required

-2 0.22

-3 0.24

-4 0.26

-5 0.28

-6 0.3

-7 0.32

-8 0.34

-9 0.36

-10 0.38

-11 0.4

-12 0.42

-13 0.44

-14 0.46

-15 0.48

-16 0.50

->16 Additional 0.02 FTE per fellow
+II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)